Ever Seen A Cat? 2 similar games & best alternatives

 - Minimal innovation from first game

-A very typical example of its motivational profile.
-Motivations that often define this kind of title include Strategy, Survival, Competence, Violence.
+Ever Seen A Cat?
+2: A very typical example of its motivational profile.
+Motivations that often define this kind of title include Strategy, Experimenting, Competence, Survival.
 It leans lower than usual among comparable games on Story, Fantasy, Intimacy.

 -